-- 8.3 The Authority will, in principle, allow the re-employment of employees who have retired, subject to a break in service of at least one month, because it is recognised that this often represents an effective way of retaining specialist knowledge and skills without any increase in cost to the Authority (and noting that costs to the Pension Scheme are no more than would be the case for normal retirement).
-The re-employment of any employee who has retired will, however, be subject to: - the approval of the Human Resources Management and Development Committee for all employees up to Executive Board posts; or - the approval of the full Authority for any Executive Board post-holder. - Where retired uniformed staff are re-employed, then the Fire-Fighters' Pension shall be abated such that the income from the gross annual rate of pay whilst re-employed together with the gross annual pension (after commutation) will not exceed the gross annual rate of pay immediately prior to retirement.
+- 8.5 With this in mind, the re-employment of any employee who has retired will be subject to: - the approval of the Human Resources Management and Development Committee for all employees up to Area Manager or non-uniformed equivalent; or - the approval of the full Authority for any post-holder at Area Manager or above (including non-uniformed equivalent). - Where retired uniformed staff are re-employed, then the Fire-Fighters' Pension shall be abated such that the income from the gross annual rate of pay whilst re-employed together with the gross annual pension (after commutation) will not exceed the gross annual rate of pay immediately prior to retirement.
 For staff within the Local Government Pension Scheme, where an individual is re-employed on the same terms and conditions [salary] as previously, the same abatement rules as apply to those within the Fire Fighters Pension Scheme will be applied.
 However, the Authority's policy on Pension Discretions refers to flexible retirement and states that this "may be subject to abatement during such time as the individual remains employed by the Service".
 This allows the Authority to use flexible retirement opportunities where key employees may wish to continue working as they get older but step down in grade or reduce their working hours.
 This can be beneficial to the Authority in retaining key skills, knowledge and experience whilst also reducing costs.
-The authorisation of any such flexible retirement arrangements will be subject to the approval mechanism detailed above. - The appointment, or re-employment, of any members of the Executive Board (the Chief Fire Officer, Assistant Chief Fire Officers, Director of Corporate Services and Director of Finance and Treasurer to the Authority) will always be subject to approval of the full Authority and any re-employment following redundancy or retirement will be subject to consideration of a robust business case and fully scrutinised against the above criteria.
+The authorisation of any such flexible retirement arrangements will be subject to the approval mechanism detailed above. - 8.7 The appointment of any members of the Executive Board (the Chief Fire Officer, Assistant Chief Fire Officers, Director of Corporate Services and Director of Finance and Treasurer to the Authority) are subject to approval of the Authority and any reemployment following redundancy or retirement will be subject to consideration, by the Authority, of a robust business case and fully scrutinised against the above criteria.